-We have two documents that may make your planning a little easier.
+- For new students we have two documents that may make your planning a little easier

-- Prehealth Tips for Fall Classes 2017 is a general guide for choosing classes in your first semester at Duke.
+- Prehealth Tips for Fall 2018 (a guide for choosing classes in your first semester at Duke)

-- Prehealth Guide for First and Second Year Students gives you an overall view of prehealth planning, including what medical and other health professions schools look for, required courses, and how to find experiences.
-This is handed out at the Prehealth Info Session during Orientation each year.
+- Prehealth Guide for First and Second Year Students (an overall view of prehealth planning; this is handed out at the Prehealth Info Session during Orientaiton each year)